Zinal001/ScreepsAPI_NET/README.md

 # ScreepsAPI_NET

-A .NET 4.0 Library written in C# for interacting with Screeps REST API (https://screeps.com)
+A .NET Framework 4.0 Library written in C# for interacting with Screeps REST API (https://screeps.com)

 ##### Current Functionality:
 * Authorize against the API with email and password